pedro-salgueiro/training-labs-automation/readme.md

 ## Download dependencies:

-To use the Critical Manufacturing UIs from within the virtual machines the following dependencies are also required:

-- Microsoft Silverlight Runtime (Silverlight_x64.exe) available [here](http://go.microsoft.com/fwlink/?LinkID=229321).
 - Google Chrome Offline Installer available [here](https://www.google.com/intl/en/chrome/?standalone=1).

 For the sake of simplicy the system expects to find them on the same folder as the ISOs: